Skip to content

 Renting a car in Romania: minimum age, the deposit and credit-card catch, insurance and excess, licence and IDP rules, where to pick up, and honest tips.

-Renting a car in Romania is the single best thing you can do to actually see the country, and the process is straightforward as long as you know three things before you book: you usually need to be 21 with a licence held a year, you almost certainly need a real credit card for the deposit hold, and the insurance that comes bundled leaves an excess that does not cover tyres or glass.
+Renting a car in Romania is the single best thing you can do to actually see the country, and the process is straightforward as long as you know three things up front: you usually need to be 21 with a licence held a year, you almost certainly need a real credit card for the deposit hold, and the insurance that comes bundled leaves an excess that doesn’t cover tyres or glass.
 Get those right and the rest is easy.
 The medieval towns of Transylvania, the castles, the Transfagarasan, and above all Maramures are spread out and thin on public transport, so a car is what unlocks the version of Romania people fly in for.
+Driving on into the Western Balkans?
+Crossing Balkan borders in a hire car covers the permission letter and where a Green Card is still required.

 Do you actually need to rent a car in Romania?

-It depends entirely on your itinerary, so be honest about yours.
+It depends entirely on your itinerary, so look hard at yours.
 For a city break in Bucharest, no: the metro and taxis (use the Bolt app to avoid airport-taxi games) cover everything, and a car is just a parking headache.
 For the classic castle-and-mountains loop, a car turns a stressful chain of buses and day-tours into a trip you control.

 The clearest case for renting is anywhere the buses barely reach.
 Maramures in the far north, with its wooden churches and carved gate villages, is genuinely hard to do without your own wheels; the same goes for stringing together the painted monasteries of Bucovina or reaching trailheads in the Carpathians.
 The clearest case against is the Danube Delta: you can drive to Tulcea, but the delta itself is water, so the car sits in a car park while you take a boat.
 Match the tool to the trip.